 Our SHSAT practice tests are a great way to establish a benchmark, check for understanding, and gauge progress.
-With our testing video tool, students have an opportunity to practice under a timed setting, with many of the same prompts and reminders they would receive in an in-person practice test.
+With our proctoring video (included with your enrollment in your student’s Class Portal) students have an opportunity to practice under a timed setting, with many of the same prompts and reminders they would receive in an in-person practice test.

 But what happens after you’ve taken the test?

 After taking the real SHSAT, students will receive a scaled score.
 This is the product of calculations performed by the Department of Education and its contractors.

 The scaling process takes the raw score (the total number of questions answered correctly on each of the ELA and Math sections) and converts it to a scaled score.
 By doing so, the Department of Education generates a curve, and a student’s score is ranked relative to his/her peers.
 The process is proprietary, complex, and most importantly for our purposes, not disclosed to the public.
 In fact, the precise conversion from raw to scaled scores may vary slightly from year to year, depending on the particulars of that year’s testing population, exam, and administration.

 We provide statistical information to help families understand how a student performed relative to his/her peers.
 This achieves a similar goal as the scaling process conducted by the Department of Education: to rank students on a relative basis.

 To help families understand how their student performed compared with other students who took that test, we provide the student’s percentile rank on each test.
 This compares one student’s performance against all other students who have taken that test.
 It is different from the percentage of questions answered correctly.